College and university business officers wishing to compete in the 2019 "Best Practices" Award Program may submit a proposal by October 12, 2018.

 The Best Practices Award Program showcases the best of college and university business officers' efforts in creating better, more efficient, and customer friendly business practices.
 Past submissions have showcased a wide variety of unique programs improving the operations of the college campus.

-The 2018 competition will select FIVE finalists to showcase their "best practice" at the SACUBO Annual Meeting May 6-8 in Ft.
-Worth, TX.
+The 2019 competition will select FIVE finalists to showcase their "best practice" at the SACUBO Annual Meeting April 7-9 in Lake Buena Vista, Florida.
 The institution with the overall "best practice" will receive an honorarium of $1,500.
 Runners-up will receive $750.

 Each proposal must be submitted via electronic mail as an attached Word document to Ronda Reece, Best Practices Coordinator, email@example.com.

 Each proposal must have a title page in bold CG Times 14 font or a similar business quality font (left justified).
-The author of the proposal should be listed directly under the title in bold CG Times 12 font.
-Beneath the author, with single spacing, list the institution or organization affiliation of the author.
-If there is more than one author, double space, and follow the direction as listed with a single author.
+The author of the proposal should be listed directly under the title in bold CG Times 12 font

 The abstract from the original entry should be page one of the proposal.
-The abstract should be single space and italicized CG Times 12 font.
+The abstract should be single-spaced and italicized CG Times 12 font.

 Following the abstract, please introduce and describe the institution or organization that was benefited by the "best practice."
 This description may be as brief or as detailed as you like, but do this with double-spaced paragraph form in CG Times 12 font.
 Please do not simply list the information.